Skip to main content

 | | One family | Two families splitting | |---|---|---| | Cabin cost (direct) | ~$1,600 | $800 each | | Groceries | ~$200 | ~$250 (shared) / $125 each | | Per-family total | $1,800 | $925 |

-Peak season (June-July, October, holidays) commands the highest rates.
-If you have flexibility on dates, here's when we offer the best prices:
+Peak season (June and July, October, holidays) gets the highest rates.
+If your dates are flexible, here's when we offer the best prices.

-• January-February (excluding MLK weekend): Lowest rates of the year.
-Cold outside, but the indoor pool and hot tub don't care about weather
+• January and February (excluding MLK weekend): lowest rates of the year.
+Cold outside, but the indoor pool and hot tub don't care about weather.

-• April-May (weekdays): Wildflower season, great hiking weather, lower rates than summer
+• April and May weekdays: wildflower season, great hiking weather, lower rates than summer.

-• November (first two weeks, post-leaf season): Rates drop after fall foliage peak
+• First two weeks of November (post-leaf season): rates drop after fall foliage peak.

-The difference between a peak Saturday in July and a Tuesday in February can be 40-50% off the nightly rate.
+The difference between a peak Saturday in July and a Tuesday in February can be 40 to 50% off the nightly rate.
 Same cabin, same pool, same hot tub.

-Here's a realistic 4-night trip for a family of 4, done smart:
+A realistic four-night trip for a family of four, done smart:

 | Expense | Cost | |---|---| | Cabin (4 nights, direct, off-peak) | $1,200 | | Groceries (Kroger run) | $180 | | Gas (driving to trails and around town) | $50 | | National park parking tag | $5 | | One dinner out (Local Goat, Pigeon Forge) | $80 | | Dollywood tickets (2 adults, 2 kids, online) | $320 | | Souvenirs / treats | $50 | | Total | $1,885 |

-That's a 4-night mountain vacation with a private indoor pool, hot tub, a day at Dollywood, hiking to waterfalls, and home-cooked meals — for under $2,000.
+A four-night mountain vacation with a private indoor pool, hot tub, a day at Dollywood, hiking to waterfalls, and home-cooked meals, for under $2,000.

 You don't have to choose between comfort and budget.
 You just have to plan a little.